Pepper Plant Leaves Curling – Why And How To Treat

 The solution: Improve aeration for indoor plants by using a small fan to move the air around your plants.
 Also, if it the air is very dry, increase humidity with a humidifier.

-Some pepper varieties are more vulnerable to plant edema than others.
+Some pepper varieties are more vulnerable to plant edema than others (I’ve noticed C. annuum varieties are typically more affected than C. chinense).
 One plant may have a severe case, while a different variety right next to it is unaffected.
-It is not contagious like other diseases.
+Edema is not contagious like other diseases.

 3. Nutrient Deficiency